gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ## Recap of first half of the tutorial

-So far we've been learning how to use React.js components to build websites.
-How we can create our own components to act as custom building blocks for building sites.
+So far, we've been learning how to use React.js—how powerful it is to be able to create our *own* components to act as custom building blocks for websites.

-We've also explored styling components using CSS-in-JS which lets us encapsulate CSS within our components.
+We've also explored styling components using CSS-in-JS, which lets us encapsulate CSS within our components.

 ## Data in Gatsby